ncbi/elastic-blast-docs/docs/source/quickstart.rst

     options = -task blastp-fast -evalue 0.01 -outfmt 7

 In addition to the minimal parameters, the configuration file above includes some BLAST options.
+The search above should take about 30 minutes to run.

 See :ref:`configuration` for details on all the configuration parameters.